-LU 1.4 Higher Density Residential Uses
+LU 1.4 Higher Intensity Residential Areas

-Direct new higher density residential uses to Centers and Corridors designated on the Land Use Plan Map.
+Direct new higher intensity residential uses to areas in and around Centers and Corridors designated on the Land Use Plan Map and to areas where existing development intensity is already consistent with development of this type..

-Discussion: Higher density housing of various types is the critical component of a center.
-Without substantially increasing population in a center's immediate vicinity, there is insufficient market demand for goods and services at a level to sustain neighborhood-scale businesses.
-Higher density residential uses in Centers range from multi-story condominiums and apartments in the middle to small-lot homes at the edge.
-Other possible housing types include townhouses, garden apartments, and housing over retail space.
+Discussion: Higher intensity housing of various types is the critical component of a Center.
+Without substantially increasing population in a center's immediate vicinity, there is insufficient market demand for goods and services at a level to sustain more intense commercial development.
+Residential uses in and around Centers generally consist of multi-story condominiums and apartments.
+In some cases, smaller-scale residential development may be interspersed among those higher intensity uses, but generally uses of higher scale and height should predominate in these areas, especially as proximity to designated Centers or Corridors increases.
+Likewise, residential development should increase in height, mass, and lot coverage as properties are located closer to commercial areas or where employment is higher.